 Sarah H. Rodriguez is an Associate Professor of Ophthalmology and Visual Science and Pediatrics at the University of Chicago.
 She completed her medical degree and residency at The Ohio State University, followed by a fellowship at Northwestern Memorial Hospital / Lurie Children’s Hospital, and a Master’s in Public Health from Johns Hopkins Bloomberg School of Public Health.

-She specializes in pediatric ophthalmology, with a particular focus on Retinopathy of Prematurity (ROP).
-Her work is driven by the profound impact of preventing blindness and ensuring a brighter future for her patients.
-She finds deep fulfillment in seeing the long-term benefits of her efforts, as exemplified by witnessing some of the first preterm infants she treated not only walking and talking but also reading letters on the eye chart and thriving in school.
+She is a specialist in pediatric ophthalmology, with a particular focus on Retinopathy of Prematurity (ROP).
+As a mother of two, her commitment to ROP is fueled by the profound impact early intervention can have in preventing blindness and offering a lifetime of vision for children.
+She finds deep fulfillment in witnessing the long-term effects of her work—seeing former preterm infants she treated not only walking and talking but also reading the eye chart and thriving in school.

-She has received several grants to study outcomes related to ROP, including a generous grant from the Knights Templar Eye Foundation.
-She serves on the editorial board for the Journal of the American Association for Pediatric Ophthalmology and Strabismus (AAPOS) and the steering committee for SIBA (Stop Infant Blindness in Africa), another initiative aimed at addressing the impending ROP epidemic in Sub-Saharan Africa.
-She was recognized as one of the Top 40 Under 40 by the Association of Women Surgeons and received the Resident Excellence in Teaching Award in 2022, and she was named a Top Doctor by Chicago Magazine in 2024.
+With the support of multiple research grants, including a generous award from the Knights Templar Eye Foundation, she emphasizes outcomes-based research in ROP.
+She is an editorial board member for the Journal of the American Association for Pediatric Ophthalmology and Strabismus (AAPOS) and serves on the steering committee for SIBA (Stop Infant Blindness in Africa), a larger initiative dedicated to mitigating the impending ROP epidemic in Sub-Saharan Africa in collaboration with local colleagues.
+In acknowledgment of such efforts, she was named among the Top 40 Under 40 by the Association of Women Surgeons in 2022.

 Copyright © 2024 tinyeyes.org - All Rights Reserved.